discordjs/guide/guide/command-handling/adding-features.md

 }
 ```

 The snippet above uses a `try/catch` block to load the command file and add it to `client.commands`.
-In case of an error it will log the full error to console and notify the user about it with the error's message component `error.message`.
-Note the you never actually delete the command from the commands collection, and instead just overwrite it.
-This prevents you from deleting a command, and ending up with no command at all after a failed `require()` call, as each use of the reload command checks that collection again.
+In case of an error, it will log the full error to the console and notify the user about it with the error's message component `error.message`.
+Note the you never actually delete the command from the commands Collection and instead overwrite it.
+This prevents you from deleting a command and ending up with no command at all after a failed `require()` call, as each use of the reload command checks that Collection again.

 The last slight improvement you might want to add to the try block is sending a message if the reload was successful: